helenoid/swissknife/docs/phase1/technical_challenges.md

 - Increased integration effort and potential for errors.

 **Solution:**
-- **Standardized Interfaces:** Define clear, consistent TypeScript interfaces for core services and data structures (as done in `api_specifications.md`).
+- **Standardized Interfaces:** Define and use the clear, consistent TypeScript interfaces specified in `api_specifications.md` for core services and data structures.
 - **Consistent Async:** Use `async/await` with Promises consistently for all asynchronous operations.
+Avoid mixing callbacks and Promises where possible.
-- **Unified Error Handling:** Implement the standardized `SwissKnifeError` hierarchy and ensure all components throw or propagate these errors.
+- **Unified Error Handling:** Implement the standardized `SwissKnifeError` hierarchy (`src/errors.ts` or similar) and ensure all components throw or propagate these errors consistently.
 - **Naming Conventions:** Establish and enforce consistent naming conventions (e.g., camelCase for variables/functions, PascalCase for classes/types).
-Use a linter (ESLint) and code formatter (Prettier) to help enforce standards.
+Use a linter (ESLint) and code formatter (Prettier) configured in the project (`.eslintrc.js`, `.prettierrc`) to help enforce standards.
-- **Adapter Pattern:** Where direct refactoring is too complex initially, use the Adapter pattern to wrap source logic behind a standardized interface.
+- **Adapter Pattern:** Where direct refactoring is too complex initially, use the Adapter pattern to wrap source logic behind a standardized interface, but plan to refactor eventually.

 ## 6. Dependency Management Challenges